-Just as ESAs and the schools they serve must be ready for all the students they enroll, so must the students be ready (academically, emotionally, and socially) to learn.
+Just as ESAs and the schools they serve must be ready for all the students they enroll, so too must the students be ready (academically, emotionally, and socially) to learn.

-- Protect and expand funding for Head Start, Early Head Start, and the Child Care and Development Block Grant. - Provide access to robust early education (birth to age five), particularly for students in highneed/low-income situations.
-It is a critical component of building a strong education continuum. - Support mental health and trauma-informed services to young children (birth through kindergarten enrollment).
+- Protect and expand funding for Head Start, Early Head Start, and the Child Care and Development Block Grant. - Expanded requirements for implementation need to be fully funded. - Provide access to robust early education (birth to age five), particularly for students in high-need/low-income situations.
+It is a critical component to building a strong education continuum. - Support provision of mental health and trauma-informed services to young children (birth through kindergarten enrollment).